3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/intro-to-bootstrap.md

 ### Customization

 Some use "Bootstrap-y" as a perjorative — a shorthand for "generic and uninspired".
-I wonder what those people would say to [these](https://bootstrapbay.com/blog/built-with-bootstrap/) which we have seen, or [these](http://builtwithbootstrap.com/).
+I wonder what those people would say to [these](http://builtwithbootstrap.com/).

 You can assemble a custom download or modify an existing configuration at http://getbootstrap.com/customize/

 ### Bootstrap

-As many of you might have noticed when preparing your demos, implementing customized Bootstrap elements can easily get repetitive, lengthy and difficult to read.
+Implementing customized Bootstrap elements can easily get repetitive, lengthy and difficult to read.

-For instance, if I wanted to make a small "delete" button, I'd write something like this:
+For instance, if I wanted to make an extra-small "delete" button, I'd write something like this:

 ``` html
 <button class="btn btn-danger btn-xs">Delete</button>